 NOTE: The Statue of Liberty in Paris holds a tablet in its left hand that reads IV.
 Juillet 1776 = XIV.
 Juillet 1789.
 That translates to: July 4, 1776 = July 14, 1789, which honors Independence Day and Bastille Day, respectively.
 If you’re there and you’re wondering — that’s the answer.

-It doesn’t seem like many tourists make their way the Statue of Liberty in Paris.
+It doesn’t seem like many tourists make their way the statue in Paris.
 My mom and I were two of only four people there when we visited.
-It was early June, so we were in Paris when tourism was peaking.
+It was early June so we were in Paris when tourism was peaking.
 That doesn’t mean it goes unseen by everyone, though.
 Many of the Seine River cruises go past the statue, and since it’s located on the tip of the island, it’s easily viewed from the water.
 In fact, the views of the replica are probably better from the water than on the Ile aux Cygnes.
-I’ve seen some cool pictures of the Statue of Liberty in Paris from the Seine River.

-As for the Ile aux Cygnes, it’s a nice tree-lined island with a large walking/running path (that stretches about a half-mile).
+As for the Ile aux Cygnes, it’s a nice tree-lined island with a large walking/running path.
 The island is only accessible by foot, so it’s a nice escape from the hustle and bustle of Paris.
 It’s worth a visit even if you don’t plan on seeing the Statue of Liberty.

 Have you ever seen the Statue of Liberty in Paris?
 What did you think of it?
 We would love to hear from you!
-Please leave a comment below or connect with us on Facebook, Twitter and Google+.
-Don’t forget to also check out Seattle Bloggers for more awesome places to experience in the Emerald City and around the world!
+Please leave a comment below or connect with us on Facebook, Twitter and Instagram.
+Don’t forget to also check out Seattle Bloggers for more awesome places to experience around the world!